EXECUTIVE STAFF

 Digital Media Director

 Dylan is a senior Media Design-Communications major, with a marketing minor, from Martin, Tennessee.
 Dylan manages all of the WUTM social media accounts and handles the station's branding.
 He is the host of Behind the Mic, where he talks with artists and songwriters about the music industry as well as co-host of The Bench.
 Dylan can also be heard calling Westview and UT Martin football and basketball games.
-His other campus involvements include Student Alumni Council and National Society of Leadership and Success.
+His other campus involvements include being a member of the Student Alumni Council and National Society of Leadership and Success.
+He also works as a photograpaher and videographer for UT Martin's office of University Relations.
 After graduation, Dylan plans to pursue a career in videography, social media management, or branding.

 Callie Stone